eric27n/ocean-of-noise/README.md

 # Ocean of Noise

-Ocean of Noise is a music recommender system designed to help users discover new artists by harnessing data from indie and eclectic radio stations.
+Ocean of Noise is a music recommender system designed to help users discover new indie and eclectic artists.
 Whether you're a seasoned music enthusiast or someone looking to explore diverse genres, Ocean of Noise aims to enhance your music discovery experience.

 ## Getting Started